Triathlon power meter comparison showing pedal-based crank-based and spider-based options

 Read More (What's FTP?)

-Triathlon bike pacing guide showing FTP power targets by race distance
+Triathlon bike pacing guide — FTP-based power targets by race distance for sprint, Olympic, 70.3, and Ironman

 Triathlon Bike Pacing 101